Dorset & Wiltshire Fire and Rescue Service

 Dorset & Wiltshire Fire and Rescue Service is a statutory emergency fire and rescue service covering the local authority areas of Wiltshire, Swindon, Dorset and Bournemouth, Christchurch and Poole in England.

 The service was created on 1 April 2016 by the merger of Dorset Fire and Rescue Service and Wiltshire Fire and Rescue Service.
 Its headquarters is at Salisbury, Wiltshire, some 10 mi from the Dorset county boundary.
-The former headquarters at Poundbury, Dorset, and Potterne, Wiltshire, are retained as area offices; emergency calls for the combined area have been answered by a control centre at Potterne since August 2015.
+The former headquarters at Poundbury, Dorset, and Potterne, Wiltshire, are retained as area offices; emergency calls for the combined area have been answered by the Service Control Centre since August 2015.

-Provision of the service is by the Dorset & Wiltshire Fire and Rescue Authority, which has 18 elected members from all four constituent councils and is chaired by Dorset councillor Rebecca Knox.
+Provision of the service is by the Dorset & Wiltshire Fire and Rescue Authority, which has 18 elected members from all four constituent councils.

-In September 2016, Ben Ansell was appointed as the service's second Chief Fire Officer, succeeding Darran Gunter with effect from December 2016.
+Andy Cole became the Chief Fire Officer in January 2025, replacing Ben Ansell.

 Stations

 The service has 50 fire stations covering its area: six in the Bournemouth, Christchurch & Poole council areas, 20 in the rest of Dorset, three in Swindon, and 21 in the rest of Wiltshire.

-The service uses a variety of duty systems including wholetime firefighters, retained firefighters (on-call), and day-crewed 08:3018:30 Monday to Friday.
+The service uses a variety of duty systems including wholetime firefighters, retained firefighters (on-call), and day-duty.
 Some stations also have fire service co-responders, supporting the work of South Western Ambulance Service.